banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 1. Score immediately after waking when recall is freshest
 2. Be consistent with your scoring across different dreams
-3. Use the full range of scores (don’t cluster in the middle)
+3. Use the full range of scores (don't cluster in the middle)
 4. Consider each metric independently
 5. Review your scoring patterns periodically